HangfireIO/Hangfire.Documentation/configuration/using-redis.rst

    services.AddHangfire(configuration => configuration.UseRedisStorage());

 You can customize the connection string using the StackExchange.Redis' configuration string format.
 Please read `their documentation <https://stackexchange.github.io/StackExchange.Redis/Configuration>`_ for details.
-The values for the following options have their own defaults in Hangfire, but can be overriden in the *connection string*:
+The values for the following options have their own defaults in Hangfire, but can be overridden in the *connection string*:

 =============== =======
 Option          Default